moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/devsecopswithduolab1.md

 1. A new chat window will appear on the right side of the screen.
 Try asking some questions and see how the GitLab Duo responds!

+Here are a few demo questions you can ask Duo:

+- `How do I move an issue from one project to another?`
+- `What is a merged results pipeline?`
+- `What is an example of a simple python function?`

 ## Lab Guide Complete

 You have completed this lab exercise.
 You can view the other [lab guides for this course](/handbook/customer-success/professional-services-engineering/education-services/devsecopswithduo).